classdojo/policies/terms.md

 >Basically,
 >
 >By using or signing up for ClassDojo, you agree to these terms.
+Welcome to the community!

 ## Your Information and Content

-In the course of using the Service, you and other users may provide or post certain content or information which may be used by ClassDojo in connection with the Service and which may be visible to certain other users or content (“User Submissions”).
+In the course of using the Service, you and other users may provide or post certain content or information which may be used by ClassDojo in connection with the Service and which may be visible to certain other users (“User Submissions”).
 Please visit our Privacy Policy for additional information on the types of information different types of users are able to provide.
 Additionally, some User Submissions may be deemed an Education Record (as defined below).

 You retain all ownership rights you have in any User Submissions.
 ClassDojo does not claim any ownership rights in the User Submissions.